avaframe/AvaFrame/docs/moduleCom1DFA.rst

 * entrainment area as shapefile (in Inputs/ENT)
 * resistance area as shapefile (in Inputs/RES)
+* secondary release area as shapefile (in Inputs/SECREL)

 The simulation settings area defined in the configuration file ``com1DFACfg.ini``: